Why Do Real Estate Prices Follow Interest Rate Cycles?

 What the data shows

-Using FRED data (MORTGAGE30US and CSUSHPINSA, 1975–2024), the inverse relationship between mortgage rates and home prices is one of the most consistent in macroeconomics.
+Using FRED data (MORTGAGE30US and CSUSHPINSA, 1975–2024), an inverse relationship between mortgage rates and home prices is frequently observed, although its strength varies across periods and macroeconomic conditions.

 The 40-year decline in mortgage rates — from 18.5% in 1981 to 2.65% in January 2021 — coincided with the longest sustained real estate appreciation in U.S. history.
 The S&P/Case-Shiller National Home Price Index rose approximately 400% in nominal terms over this period.